Features / Help

 Bottom Buttons

-• Cancel: this button reverts editor content to the current content of the Clipboard (it is enabled under the same conditions as the Copy button).
+• Cancel: this button reverts editor content to the current content of the Clipboard.

 • Close: to close the window.